stateoftheart11/NFT-Projects-Overview/README.md

 <h3><u><strong><i>Wild West Verse - Staking</i></strong></u> &nbsp;(Solana)</h3>
 <hr />

 <img align="right" top="30" width="300px" src="https://pbs.twimg.com/media/FM33t89XsAEBI82?format=jpg&name=medium">
-You can participate to the WWV Lottery and the WWV Auction, stake your $WWV Token or sell it on the market with the stakes you earn.

 - Staking Link: <a href="https://staking.wildwestverse.io" target="_blank">WWV Staking</a>
   - RANK /DAILY PRIZE ->